ABOUT SIMORGH - the Film

 Meghdad’s artistic, creative and technical abilities have been recognized as adept and transformational across the international landscape both by academia and those within the animation industry.

-Meghdad is a Visiting Assistant Professor at RIT’s School of Design and is currently involved with directing and producing a variety of animated short films.
+Meghdad is Assistant Professor of Motion Picture Science at RIT’s School of Film and Animation and is currently involved with directing and producing a variety of animated short films and motion picture research activities.
 He is also connected to several educational and animation projects where he offers his technical and artistic skills to studios in the United Stated and around the globe.

 Born in 1983, Saba Alizadeh is a performer/composer born in Tehran, Iran.
 Saba, a virtuoso on Kamancheh, is the son of the internationally acclaimed virtuoso Hossein Alizadeh.
 He started playing Kamancheh at the age of 10 under the supervision of Saeed Farajpouri and later on with Kayhan Kalhor.